-The official court rules in badminton govern indoor playing surfaces.
-That is because bad weather can affect the movement of the equipment if playing outside.
+The official court rules in badminton govern all indoor playing surfaces and sizes.
+The main reason is because bad weather can affect the movement of equipment if playing outside.

-BADMINTON COURT RULES: This section is a regulations list of court size, court lines, and boundary markings.
+BADMINTON COURT RULES: This section provides a handy regulations list of court size, court lines, and boundary markings.

-It is reasonable to accept that playing in wind and rain can be a problem.
-Doing so can interrupt the natural flight of the feather-weight cork shuttle.
+Playing competitive games in wind and rain can be a problem.
+Doing so can interrupt the natural flight of the featherweight cork shuttle.

 That is why all competitive badminton matches take place on a regulated court.
 Players must use an indoor playing surface for all professional or elite tournaments.

-Badminton court rules provide governance on the minimum equipment needed for a game.
+BWF badminton court rules also provide full governance for the minimum equipment needed to play shuttle games.

 There must be a net and two upright posts fixed on the court to play a competitive match.
 The official height of a fixed badminton net is lower than in volleyball rules.
 But the badminton net height is higher than nets in tennis regulations.

 The badminton lines often confuse many beginners.
 Badminton court lines are also called side tramlines.
-So standard badminton court markings cater for singles and doubles matches.
+Standard badminton court markings cater for singles and doubles matches.

 The playing surface should have two sets of side lines.
-The inner badminton court measurement gets used in single rules competitions.
+The inner badminton court measurement will be used in single rules competitions.
 Whereas, a game of doubles would get played using the outermost side lines.

 Simply stated, the outer side lines are in play for doubles only and therefore out of play for singles games.

-Three more visible badminton court lines get used for boundary control.
+Three more visible badminton court lines are used in boundary control.
 They come into play when you are serving the shuttle to your opponent.
-These lines only apply for serving the shuttle and are not related to individual rallies.
+But, these lines only apply for serving the shuttle and are not related to individual rallies.

-The official height of the badminton net is 1.55 meters high (5 feet 1 inch) at the outside edges.
-It should be 1,524 meters high (5 feet) in the center section.
+The official shuttle net height is 1.55 metres high (5 feet 1 inch) at the outside edges.
+It should be 1,524 metres high (5 feet) in the center section.
 Two upright posts placed over the doubles sidelines support the net.

 The popular indoor court game is not recognized as the most punishing contact sport.
 But, the health and safety rules in badminton will help you reduce physical injuries.

-Shuttle Badminton Court Size, Net Height, and Boundary Line Markings
+Badminton Court Size and Net Height with Boundary Line Markings